-Firstly, add "wagtail.contrib.wagtailfrontendcache" to your INSTALLED_APPS:
+Firstly, add "wagtail.contrib.wagtailfrontendcache" to your INSTALLED\APPS:

-Changed in version 0.8: Signal handlers are now automatically registered in Django 1.7 and upwards
+Changed in version 0.8: Signal handlers are now automatically registered

 The wagtailfrontendcache module provides a set of signal handlers which will automatically purge the cache whenever a page is published or deleted.
+These signal handlers are automatically registered when the wagtail.contrib.wagtailfrontendcache app is loaded.